Kanban-Zai/kanban-zai-version-1.0/core.md

 To use Kanban-Zai you must extend the core.

-The simplest way is to specify the url of the extension module you are implementing in that EXTENSION property of your kanbanzai yaml file
+The simplest way is to specify the url of the extension module you are implementing in the EXTENSION property of your kanbanzai.yaml file

 norms, settings and values are inherited from the extension file.

-You may further customize you implmentation by describing your own norms, values and settings.
-This is done in the same way using a key value pair.
-In this case the property is the name you are introducing and the value is a url to the full description of the customisation on the web.
+You may further customize your implmentation by describing your own norms, values and settings.
+This is done in the same way by using a key value pair.
+In this case the property is the name you are introducing and the value is a url to the full description of the customisation located somewhere on the web.

 IMPORTANT NOTE:  your customisations must not contradict or countermand any aspect of the Kanban-Zai core module but
-                 MAY override that of an extenstion but must not change the meaning of that extension.
+                 MAY override that of an extension but must not change the meaning of that extension.

 # REQUIRED TEAM NORMS

-These must be adopted by all Kanban-Zai teams and may not be overridden or changed in anyway.
+These must be adopted by all Kanban-Zai teams and may not be overridden or changed.

 ### AUDIT